mkdocs/mkdocs/courseProjectDocs/01-project-proposal.md

 ### Why We Chose MkDocs

-- Simple & Accessible: MkDocs uses Python and Markdown, making it easy for our team to start quickly.
+- **Simple & Accessible**: MkDocs uses Python and Markdown, making it easy for our team to start quickly.
-- Active Community: Regular updates and strong support ensure reliability and growth.
+- **Active Community**: Regular updates and strong support ensure reliability and growth.
-- Team-Friendly Workflow: GitHub integration and one-command deployment simplify collaboration.
+- **Team-Friendly Workflow**: GitHub integration and one-command deployment simplify collaboration.
-- Focused Purpose: Its clear scope as a documentation generator makes it ideal for a manageable team project.
+- **Focused Purpose**: Its clear scope as a documentation generator makes it ideal for a manageable team project.

 ## Key Quality Attributes